UN World Food Program Wins Nobel Peace Prize

 Health

-The organization, known as WFP, has long been headed by an American, and in 2017 U.S. President Donald Trump nominated the former Republican governor of South Carolina, David Beasley, for the post.

-A giddy Beasley praised the WFP “family” and said they deserved the award.
+The head of the organization said his entire team deserved the award.

-“I think this is the first time in my life I've been without words," Beasley told The Associated Press by phone from Niger.
-"I was just so shocked and surprised.”
+“I know I’m not deserving of an award like this, but all the men and women around the world in the World Food Program and our partners who put their lives on the line every day,” David Beasley told The Associated Press by phone from Niger.

 Beasley said he found out about the award from a WFP media officer who had just been informed by the AP.

-“Talk about the most exciting point in time in your life, it’s the Nobel Peace Prize.
-And it’s because of the WFP family," he said.
-"They’re out there in the most difficult, complex places in the world, where there’s war, conflict, climate extremes. ...
-They deserve this award.
-And wow.
-Wow.
-Wow.
-Wow.”
+The organization has long been headed by an American, and U.S. President Donald Trump nominated the former Republican governor of South Carolina for the post in 2017.

-WFP staffers in Niger greeted Beasley with cheers and applause as he emerged from a building to address a crowd after the announcement: “Two things,” he told them.
-"I can’t believe I’m in Niger when we got the award, and No. .2, I didn’t win it, you won it.”
+WFP staffers in Niger greeted Beasley with cheers and applause as he emerged to address a crowd after the announcement.
+“Two things,” he told them.
+“I can’t believe I’m in Niger when we got the award, and No. .2, I didn’t win it, you won it.”

 The Nobel Committee said that the problem of hunger has again become more acute in recent years, not least because of the coronavirus pandemic that has added to the hardship already faced by millions of people around the world.